bradleyeckert/LiteForth/doc/architecture.md

 - Accept the next character from the UART or other text stream.
 Exit if none.
 - If the character was a LF, interpret the input buffer.
 - If a problem occurs during interpretation, reset the stack.

-## Memory

-Memory is cell-addressed.
-Cells are 32-bit.
-If bytes or halves are needed, they are bit fields.
-Data space is protected against out-of-bounds access.
-These run-time checks perform the functions of an MMU, which most MCUs don't have.

-Instead, the code runs in a virtual machine (VM).
-"VM" has a completely different meaning than it did in the 20th century.
-The meaning of VM here is a token interpreter that executes the binary of an ISA.
-To make things interesting, the ISA is designed for eventual hardware implementation.

-The ISA has dedicated Flash and RAM regions, each of which are either code or data spaces.
-These are static arrays.
-`#defines` in the config.h file determine their sizes and accessibility.
-You can change them and recompile if your app is running short of space.
-`unused` ( n -- m ) takes a memory region and returns the number of 32-bit cells remaining.
-The source code could use `FlashCode unused .` to show remaining code space.

-### Regions

-Addresses are 22-bit.
-22-bit literals are supported by the `ok` ISA using a 9-bit prefix and 13-bit literal (two 16-bit instructions).

-The address space is split into eight 512K-cell regions, selected by bits \[21:19].
-@ and ! use indices (masked to keep the address within bounds) to address the various C arrays.
-19-bit region size leaves room for growth.
-A CH32H417 could get by with 15-bit region sizes, considering data cells are 4-byte.

-Fixed-size C arrays are declared for various memory regions:

-0. Flash code space, used by Forth code to build permanent application words.
-2. Flash data space, readable by @.
-Writable by , and !.
-3. Flash text space, strings and other const data
-4. RAM code space, used by Forth code to build temporary words.
-6. RAM data space, read/write.
-7. I/O data space, read/write.